 River Bass Behavior

 - Current Use: Bass in rivers often use current to their advantage, positioning themselves behind structures to ambush prey swept by in the flow.
+Back eddy’s and current seams are where they hang out.
+They will also live in the slow deep pools in between feeding times.

 - Seasonal Movement: River bass may travel significant distances seasonally, especially during spawning periods.
+Look for spawning bass in feeder creeks with slower water.

 - Habitat Preferences: They favor areas like: